Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [24] For I say to you, that many prophets and rulers wished to discern clearly what you perceptively-see and discerned clearly not; and comprehend by hearing what you comprehend by hearing and comprehended by hearing not.

-Comments Luke 10:24 The miracles Jesus performed on earth, even rulers and prophets of the past wanted to see, but they did not have a chance; neither the people after them have seen Jesus or heard what Jesus has told His disciples in private.
-We should use the miracles that Jesus performed and are recorded for us in the Bible, to strengthen our faith in Jesus when we read the Bible and believe that the Bible is the true Word of God.
+Comments Luke 10:24 The miracles the Lord Jesus performed on earth, even rulers and prophets of the past wanted to see, but they did not have a chance; neither the people after them have seen the Lord Jesus or heard what He has told His disciples in private.
+When we read the Bible and believe that the Bible is the true Word of God, we should use the miracles that the Lord Jesus performed and have been recorded for us in the Bible to strengthen our faith in the Lord Jesus.

 [25] And behold, a certain lawyer stood up to test Him, saying, Teacher, what shall I do to inherit eternal life?

-Comments Luke 10:25 Q: Is this story with the "certain lawyer" given here in this chapter, the same story with the "rich ruler" given in Matthew 19:16-22, Mark 10:17-22, and Luke 18:18-23; or is this a different story given in a different circumstance?
+Comments Luke 10:25 Q: Is this story with the “certain lawyer” given here in this chapter the same as the “rich ruler” given in Matthew 19:16-22, Mark 10:17-22, and Luke 18:18-23, or is this a different story given in a different circumstance?
 A: The story in Luke 10:25-37 is a different story.
-The "certain lawyer" story and the "rich ruler" story are not the same, they have partial similarities, but they are not happening at the same time and with the same people.
+The “certain lawyer” story and the “rich ruler” story are not the same; they have partial similarities, but they do not happen at the same time and with the same people.

-"to test Him".
-The people that believe in themselves, that are smart, always see someone else below them; so, this lawyer wants to test the Lord, because in his eyes he saw the Lord as a common poor man that has no school as he has; and he has put the Lord below himself.
+“To test Him.”
+The people who believe in themselves that they are smart always see someone else below them; so, this lawyer wanted to test the Lord Jesus because, in his eyes, he saw the Lord as a common poor man who has no school as he has; and he has put the Lord below himself.

-"Teacher, what shall I do ...".
-This man has treasures on earth and expects to gain eternal life according to the teachings of men, because the blessings of this earth have shown that he is worthy enough to have the eternal life in heaven.
+“Teacher, what shall I do …” This man has treasures on earth and expects to gain eternal life according to the teachings of men because the blessings of this earth have shown that he is worthy enough to have eternal life in heaven.
 All rich people do believe this way.
-The question he has made has shown the purpose of this person.
-Pay attention to the words, "inherit eternal life"; eternal life has told already the meaning of the person, it is more than testing, at the same time he wants to put everyone else below; according to the knowledge of earth, he already believes that he can inherit eternal life, that all this person can think about.
+The question he asked showed the purpose of this person.
+Pay attention to the words “inherit eternal life”; eternal life has told already the meaning of the person’s heart; his question is more than testing; at the same time, he wants to put everyone else below, since according to the knowledge of earth, he already believes that he can inherit eternal life, and that is all this person can think about.

 [26] And He said to him, What is written in the law?
 How read you?